abstractoperators/concrete/docs/tools.md

 ## Tools
-`Tool`s allow an operator to interact with the real world or internet.
+`Tools` allow an operator to interact with the real world or internet.

 Some tools we have supported are:
 - AWSTool